 - What behaviors are most correlated with drop-off?

-To use the Conversion Drivers feature in Amplitude, designate two steps in the funnel: a starting event and an outcome.
+To use the in Amplitude, designate two steps in the funnel: a starting event and an outcome.
 Amplitude automatically sorts through all of the data to find the events users perform between those two steps.
 Each event gets a correlation score.
 You can see what percentage of users performs each event, along with how long it takes them to convert after doing so.
 This shows you whether that event is accelerating or decelerating your funnel.

 Once you know which events help users convert and which lead them to drop off, you can make targeted modifications to improve the customer experience in your funnel.
 You can fix the issues that are causing friction and make the positively correlated events more prominent.
 For example, if you see that reading particular product reviews leads users to add items to their shopping cart, you could pin those reviews to the top of the review section.